-Table 12.17 Pesticides La beled for Management of Viruses 5 CLASS OF COMPOUNDS Product Name (active ingredient) Product Rate/A PHI (days) REI (hours) Efficacy Comments OIL l JMS Stylet Oil (paraffinic oil) 3 qt/100 gal water Foliar treatment 0 4 2 Only labeled for control of potato leafroll virus and potato virus Y. Organic JMS Stylet oil (paraffinic oil) 3 qt/100 gal water Foliar treatment 0 4 2 Thorough coverage of upper leaf surfaces is important.
+Table 12.17 Pesticides for Management of Viruses Class of Compounds Product Name (Active Ingredient) Product Rate PHI 2 (Days) REI (Hours) Efficacy Comments Organic JMS Stylet-Oil (parrafinic oil) 3 qt/100 gal water 0 4 ?
+Only labeled for control of potato leafroll virus and potato virus Y. Thorough coverage of upper leaf surfaces is important.
 Spray weekly through harvest.
-Expect to work best on viruses that are transmitted by aphids in a persistent manner like potato leaf ro virus.
+Expect to work best on viruses that are transmitted by aphids in a persistent manner like potato leaf roll virus.
 Do not apply within 10-14 days of a sulfur application.
-PureSpray Green (petroleum oil) 0.75 gals/A in 50-100 gals water Foliar treatment Up to day of harvest 4 ?
+PureSpray Green (white mineral oil) 0.75 gal/acre up to day 4 ?

-.
 PHI = pre-harvest interval, REI = restricted entry interval. - = pre-harvest interval isn't specified on label.

-Efficacy: 1- effective in half or more of recent university trials, 2- effective in less than half of recent university trials, 3-not effective in any known trials, ?- not reviewed or no research available
+Efficacy: 1- effective in half or more of recent university trials, 2- effective in less than half of recent university trials, 3-not effective in any known trials, ?- not reviewed or no research available.
+2Note that when the REI is longer than the PHI, Worker Protection Standard requirements may necessitate waiting until after REI to harvest.